 - The tracks consist of 960+km built across land 4,000m above sea level, with the highest point reaching 5,072m.

-- The Qinghai-Tibet Railway is also the world`s longest plateau with a total mileage of 1,956km.
+- The Qinghai-Tibet Railway is also one the world`s longest, with a total mileage of 1,956km.

-- The Tanggula Station, also known as Dangla, is the world’s highest railway station at 5,068m above sea level.
+- Tanggula Station, also known as Dangla, is the world’s highest railway station at 5,068m above sea level.

 - The Fenghuoshan Tunnel is the highest tunnel in the world and was constructed over permafrost at 4,905m above sea level.

 - The Kunlun Mountain Tunnel at 1,686m, is the earth’s longest plateau tunnel built on permafrost.

-- The maximum speed that the Tibet Train can reach is 100 km/h, in the permafrost areas, and 120 km/h on non-permafrost areas.
+- The maximum speed that the Tibet Train can reach is 100 km/h in permafrost areas, and 120 km/h on non-permafrost areas.

 - There were 45 stations along the Qinghai-Tibet Railway as of 2012.

 - The average altitude along the Tibet railway is 4,600m with temperatures dipping down to -30C.

 - The air oxygen content is half of thag at sea level.

 - The Amdo construction site is the highest railway construction base in the world at 4,704m above sea level.

 - The Qingshuihe Bridge is the longest railway bridge on the Tibet railway line at 11.7km in length.

 - This bridge is constructed over the Hoh Xil Nature Reserve which is at 4,600m above sea level.

 Oxygen Supply on Tibet Train

-When Tibet Train heads its way up to Qinghai-Tibet Plateau Zone, Oxygen begins to emit to the whole cabin by temperature and air pressure controlling system, it mostly release the difficulty of travelling on such a high altitude, like headache, out of breath inside Oxygen filled cabins.
-The altitude, temperature , driving speed are shown on each cabin as well.
+When the Tibet Train heads up to the Qinghai-Tibet Plateau Zone, oxygen is pumped into the whole cabin by the temperature and air pressure control system.
+This mostly relieves the difficulty of travelling at such a high altitude, and symptoms like headaches and shortness of breath.
+The altitude, outside temperature, and the speed of the are shown on each cabin as well.

 Private Oxygen masks are provided to every passengers whatever tickets you have.
-In sleeping berth car, you can find Oxygen Supply tube and mask on each cabin for emergency.
+In the sleeping berth car, you can find an Oxygen Supply tube and mask on each cabin for emergency.